-The outcome of the lawsuits or any similar litigation that may be brought against the Company and its directors by purported shareholders of the Company, is uncertain and could result in significant costs to the Company, including costs associated with the indemnification of the Company's directors and officers.
+The outcome of the pending litigation based on claims arising from or relating to a proxy statement/prospectus that we have filed with the SEC in connection with the mergers, as well as any similar litigation that may be brought against the Company and its directors by purported shareholders of the Company, is uncertain and could result in significant costs to the Company, including costs associated with the indemnification of the Company's directors and officers.
 Other plaintiffs may also file lawsuits against the Company and/or its directors and officers in connection with the mergers.
 The defense or settlement of any lawsuits or claims relating to the mergers may have an adverse effect on the business, financial condition and results of operations of the Company.

-If the lawsuits, or any other similar actions that may be brought, remain unresolved, it could prevent or delay the completion of the mergers.
+If the actions that may be brought, remain unresolved, they could prevent or delay the completion of the mergers.
 One of the conditions to the consummation of the mergers is that the parties to the merger agreement are not subject to any decree, order or injunction of a U.S. court of competent jurisdiction that prohibits the consummation of the mergers.
 Consequently, if a settlement or other resolution is not reached in any lawsuit that is filed or any regulatory proceeding and a claimant secures injunctive or other relief or a regulatory authority issues an order or other directive prohibiting the consummation of the transactions contemplated by the merger agreement (including the mergers), then such injunctive or other relief may prevent the mergers from becoming effective in a timely manner or at all.

-Table of Contents

 ITEM 2.
 Unregistered Sales of Equity Securities and Use of Proceeds

-Not applicable

 ITEM 3.
 Defaults upon Senior Securities

-Not applicable

 ITEM 4.
 Mine Safety Disclosures

-Not applicable

 ITEM 5.
 Other Information

 None